How to infuse automation with data governance to thrive in a regulated world

 To help solve the time-consuming and potentially error prone manual processes when companies try to understand, react, and plan for new regulations, IBM recently announced the availability of IBM InfoSphere Regulatory Accelerator (IIRA).

-IIRA is an AI-powered regulatory on-ramp which helps businesses comply with a variety of regulations, and is available as an add-on to IBM Cloud Private for Data (ICP for Data).
+IIRA is an AI-powered regulatory on-ramp which helps businesses comply with a variety of regulations, and is available as an add-on to IBM Cloud Pak for Data (ICP for Data, formerly IBM Cloud Private for Data).

 IIRA on ICP for Data can help a business explore the requirements of a regulation.
 It can help bring the regulation into an organization’s sphere of operation and understanding.
 Adapting to continuous change of regulations, IIRA on ICP for Data can provide a level of automation with oversight.